Some Special Features of a Rotating-Moving D$p$-Brane: Partition function and DBI-type action

+- This action is a generalized form of a non-BPS D9-brane action in \cite {8, 12} which is an interpolating action that coincide with the low-energy two-derivative effective action for a D25-brane in open bosonic string theory and the corresponding expression for the non-BPS D9-brane in type IIA theory, in the two-derivative approximation.

-- There is an interesting point in Eq.
-(24).
-In the beginning we start from a rotating-moving world sheet brane action but at the end we reach to the space time action without any contribution of the angular momentum and the moment of inertia!.
-By dropping the zero mode partition function what has happened?
-In the following two interpretations (using boundary state and partition function approaches) of this case are explained: The bosonic boundary state (9) consists of oscillating and zero mode parts.
+- In the beginning we start from a rotating-moving world sheet brane action but at the end we reach to the space time action without any contribution of the angular momentum and the moment of inertia.
+In other word, why does dynamic of this typical brane effective action lie in its zero mode portion?
+In the following two interpretations of this case are explained: The bosonic boundary state (9) consists of oscillating and zero mode parts.
 The first line in (9) with the infinite determinant and the exponential factor is the contribution of the oscillators which act on the vacuum of oscillators.
-The remaining part belongs to the zero modes and a delta function which has been included to fix the location of the D-brane by imposing an extra condition on the position operator in the transverse direction and a momentum dependent integral which comes from taking the zero mode action into account \cite {21}.
-As it seems, there is no $\delta$-function in the directions in which we perform the rotation and therefore the rotation acts trivially on the zero modes.
+The remaining part belongs to the zero modes, a delta function which has been included to fix the location of the D-brane by imposing an extra condition on the position operator in the transverse direction and a momentum dependent integral which comes from taking the zero mode action into account.
+As it seems, there is no $\delta$-function in the directions in which we perform the rotation and therefore the rotation acts on the zero modes.
 As a result, by eliminating the effect of the zero mode portion, the rotation does not generate any DBI-type factor (boundary state approach).
-This case is similar to that of the rotation in a delocalized Dp-brane in \cite {8}.
+This case is similar to that of the rotation in a delocalized Dp-brane in \cite {5}.
 In other point of view, this is because of the anti-symmetric characteristic of the rotating-moving ($\omega$)-term.
-As a matter of fact, this portion would be eliminated in the path integral calculations and therefore it does not have any contribution in the DBI-type action (partition function approach).
+As a matter of fact, this portion would be eliminated in the path integral calculations and therefore it does not have any contribution in this action (partition function approach).

-- The obtained action is a generalized form of a non-BPS D9-brane action in \cite {15, 22} which is an interpolating action that coincide with the low-energy two-derivative effective action for a D25-brane in open bosonic string theory and the corresponding expression for the non-BPS D9-brane in type IIA theory in the two-derivative approximation and lead to the correct D-brane tensions.
-Moreover, one can choose a scheme dependent term to reproduce the correct value of the tachyon mass at $T = 0$.
-It might be proportional to the $ \log(\frac{4}{e})[\frac{i}{2}(\eta -F)^{-1}]^{\alpha\beta} T\partial_{\alpha}\partial_{\beta} T$.
-We ignore this term for simplicity.

-- It is evident that by considering the $U=0$ limit, the familiar relation of the DBI-type action, in the presence of electromagnetic field, will be revealed.